benedetta-mariani/brain-criticality-project/README.md

 - Detailed instructions in the tutorial notebook

 # OrnsteinUhlenbeck.C
-is a C++ (ROOT) implementation of N Ornstein Uhlebenck processes with a diffusion coefficient that varies in time (here accordingly to another Ornstein Uhlenbeck porcess thresholded).
+is a C++ (ROOT) implementation of ```nunits``` decoupled Ornstein Uhlenbeck processes with a common diffusion coefficient that varies in time (here accordingly to another Ornstein Uhlenbeck porcess thresholded), as a minimal model for neural activity of independent neurons with a common external driver.

 After compliling, it is obviously much faster than the Python implementation.

 To compile it and run it: